micimize/polypacker/README.md

     'general-asset': ['web-asset', 'scss','less', 'sass', 'scss'] }
 ```
-To use these loaders, the dependent project has to depend on the appropriate loaders.
+To use this feature, the dependent project has to depend on the appropriate [underlying webpack loaders](https://github.com/michaeljosephrosenthal/polypacker/blob/master/src/webpacker/autoLoader.js#L26-L54), such as `url-loader`, or `file-loader`.
+In the future, these will be either automatically installed by `polypacker`, or specified as dependencies such as `polypack-general-asset-loader` that will pull in the underlying webpack loaders.